 - one or more research projects (60-90 EC).

-The programme includes several compulsory components, mostly at the start and the end of the programme, and can be expanded with a wide choice of elective elements.
+The programme includes some compulsory components and can be expanded with a wide choice of elective elements.
 The mandatory components in the 1st semester aim to provide students with the theoretical and practical background needed for an efficient start of the Research Project at the end of this semester.
 The Research Projects are the actual core of the MSc programme.
 Students will be member of a research group of their choice and work full time on a specific project.
-Each project will be finished with a MSc thesis written in the form of a manuscript for an international scientific journal.
-At least one, but preferably two Research Projects are part of the study programme.
+Each project will be finished with an MSc thesis written in the form of a manuscript for an international scientific journal.
+At least one but preferably two Research Projects are part of the study programme.

 The Specialisation Research Project has to be done within the theme of the specialisation at the IBL, at other departments of the Faculty of Science or at the LUMC or NIOO.
 Prior to the start of the Research Project, the Board of Examiners has to approve the individual study plan of the student and the Research Project agreement.